dedalus-technology-release/interoperability_layer/README.md

 ### Context Broker - Orion-LD

-The Context Broker acts as central orchestrator of context data (entities, attributes, and relationships) and is responsible for:
+The Context Broker acts as central orchestrator of context data (NGSI-LD entities, attributes, and relationships) and is responsible for:
 •	Storing, updating, and publishing real-time or historic context information
 •	Enabling subscription/notification to context changes (e.g., to analytics engines, dashboards, or connectors).

-It runs on port `1026`, responsible for storing and updating NGSI-LD entities.
+It runs on port `1026`.

 ### HTTP Web Server - Apache HTTP Server

-The Web Server provides access to context files to all components that need them.
+The Web Server serves JSON-LD context files that define the semantic data model, enabling clients to understand attribute meanings.

 It runs on port `3004`.
-Serves JSON-LD context files that define the semantic data model, enabling clients to understand attribute meanings.

 ### Database - MongoDB